Machine Learning Specialization

 What level is Machine Learning Specialization for?

 Machine Learning Specialization is aimed at a beginner audience.
-Recommended background: High-school math, Basic Python helpful.
+Recommended background: Basic coding: for loops, functions, if/else statements, High-school-level maths; no prior calculus or linear algebra course required.

 How long does Machine Learning Specialization take?

-Expect roughly ~2 months, ~9 hrs/week.
+Expect roughly ~2 months at ~10 hrs/week (~95 hours across three courses).
 Most learners work through it at their own pace.

 What will I learn from Machine Learning Specialization?